apache/spark/docs/building-spark.md

 # Apache Hadoop 2.3.X
 mvn -Pyarn -Phadoop-2.3 -Dhadoop.version=2.3.0 -DskipTests clean package

-# Apache Hadoop 2.4.X
+# Apache Hadoop 2.4.X or 2.5.X
-mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.0 -DskipTests clean package
+mvn -Pyarn -Phadoop-2.4 -Dhadoop.version=VERSION -DskipTests clean package

+Versions of Hadoop after 2.5.X may or may not work with the -Phadoop-2.4 profile (they were released after this version of Spark).

 # Different versions of HDFS and YARN.
 mvn -Pyarn-alpha -Phadoop-2.3 -Dhadoop.version=2.3.0 -Dyarn.version=0.23.7 -DskipTests clean package